Key Takeaways

 The meanings of characters in the simple ideogram category are generally quite self-explanatory.

-The Chinese character meaning water, 水 (shuǐ), is an excellent example of the etymological journey of many modern Chinese characters.
-This character is a pictographic character (象形字 xiàngxíngzì), meaning that the character looks like the object it represents.
+The Chinese character for water, (shuǐ), is an excellent example of the etymological journey many modern Chinese characters have taken.
+It's a pictographic character (象形字 xiàngxíngzì), meaning the character looks like the object it represents.

-To understand the etymology of this character, it is possible to track its development from its origins as an oracle bone character all the way to the present day.
+To understand its etymology, we can track its development from its origins as an oracle-bone character all the way to the present day.

 explanation of etymology of Chinese character for water